48klocs/Percolator/readme.md

 By default, it uses my inventory, which I admit is less useful for you than for me.

+You can see the spreadsheets that is uses for its PvE/PvP rolls here.
+If you have a roll that makes you happy, feel free to slide me a PR  to update the particular CSV with that bonus line.

 [It's time for the percolator.](https://www.youtube.com/watch?v=_UlhLd76IzQ)